Andy Fletcher (musician)

-Andrew John Fletcher (8 July 1961 – 26 May 2022), also known as Fletch, was an English keyboardist and founding member of the electronic band Depeche Mode.
+Andrew John Fletcher (8 July 1961 – 26 May 2022), also known as Fletch, was an English musician and founding member of the electronic band Depeche Mode.
 In 2020, he and the band were inducted into the Rock and Roll Hall of Fame.

 Early life

 Fletcher was the eldest of four siblings born to Joy and John Fletcher.
 The family moved to Basildon from Nottingham when he was two years old, when his father, an engineer, was offered a job at a cigarette factory.
 He was active in the local Boys' Brigade from an early age, primarily to play football.
 He attended Nicholas Comprehensive where he was in the same sixth form class as Martin Gore and Alison Moyet.
 After leaving school he worked as an insurance clerk.

 Career

 Depeche Mode

 Fletcher, and acquaintances Vince Clarke and Martin Gore, were in their mid-teens when punk rock arrived on the music scene.
 Fletcher said this was "obviously the perfect age to experience it", noting that "we were very lucky in life".
 Fletcher and Clarke formed the short-lived band No Romance in China, in which Fletcher played bass guitar.
 In 1980, Clarke and Fletcher formed a band called Composition of Sound, with Clarke on vocals/guitar and Fletcher on bass; the pair were soon joined by Gore as a third instrumentalist.

 Influences on their work included Siouxsie and the Banshees, the Cure, Kraftwerk, the Human League and OMD.
 Clarke served as chief songwriter and also provided lead vocals until singer Dave Gahan was recruited into the band later in 1980, after which they adopted the name Depeche Mode at Gahan's suggestion.
 Clarke left the group in late 1981, shortly after the release of their debut album Speak & Spell.